rlabrecque/Steamworks.NET/README.md

 * OSX: In `/Contents/Frameworks/MonoEmbedRuntime/osx/`
 * Linux: Next to CSteamworks.so

-`sdkencryptedappticket.dll` can be found in the Steamworks SDK.
-Ensure that you use the same version as the
+`sdkencryptedappticket.dll` can be found in the Steamworks SDK in Valve's partner backend.
+Ensure that you get them from the same version of the SDK that Steamworks.NET is built against.
+(Usually the latest.)